 I've gotten used to wearing "heavy" Garmin watches in the 45-50 grams range (with bands), but the Galaxy Watch 5 Pro gives a whole new meaning to the word.
-Maybe one of the other Galaxy Watch 5 Pro bands would alleviate some of the added weight a bit.
+Choosing one of the other Galaxy Watch 5 Pro bands of a lighter material could alleviate some of the added weight a bit.

 With a watch this thick, I can guarantee it'll catch on doorways or furniture at some point, not to mention taking damage during a run or gym workout.
 This makes the inclusion of titanium materials and hard sapphire display glass a welcome addition, along with the raised case bezel that protects the slightly dipped display from most direct hits.